 What is Prime Rib?

-We may all love Prime Rib, but what is it, exactly?
-A Prime Rib roast, also known as a standing rib roast, is cut from the back of the upper rib section of the steer.
-It usually comprises a total of about seven ribs.
+A Prime Rib roast, also known as a standing rib roast, is cut from the back of the upper rib section (primal cut) of the steer.
+A full roast usually comprises a total of about seven ribs.
 This portion of the rib has a thick "cap" of heavily marbled meat that gives this cut all the flavor and richness.

-When shopping for Prime Rib, it's especially important to have a good butcher or someone in the meat department who you can talk to.
-The term Prime Rib is a little confusing, because the 'rib' refers to the cut of beef, while ‘Prime’ is the actual grade of beef.
+Here's where a lot of shoppers slip up: The term Prime Rib is a little confusing, because in this case, the 'rib' refers to the cut of beef, while ‘Prime’ is the actual grade of beef.
 Prime is the best USDA grade available.
-It has the most marbling (flecks of fat throughout the meat) and all that unsurpassed flavor and tenderness.
+It has the most marbling (flecks of fat throughout the meat) which gives the roast its flavor and tenderness.

-So, when you ask for a Prime Rib at a supermarket, most likely the counterperson will assume you’re referring only to the cut, not the grade.
-In all likelihood, you will receive a Choice grade Prime Rib.
-Don't get me wrong--the quality of Choice grade beef is still really nice.
-Since a rib roast is a rather fatty cut to begin with, a Choice grade prime rib will make a fine roast.
+When you ask for a Prime Rib at a supermarket or grocery store, most likely the employee will assume you’re referring only to the cut, not the grade.
+The chances are good that you will receive a "Choice" grade Prime Rib.

 So, what do you look for when buying Prime Rib?

-The chuck end (the large end or second cut) is bigger in size, but it has a smaller rib eye, with several thick layers of fat interspersed between portions of lean meat.
+The chuck end (also known as the large end or second cut) is bigger in size, but it has a smaller rib eye, with several thick layers of fat interspersed between portions of lean meat.

 How much Prime Rib per person?